epochjs/epoch/README.md

 #### Basic Development Process

-The best way to start helping improve to Epoch is to follow these steps:
+The best way to start contributing to Epoch is to follow these steps:

 1. Change to the source directory for the project
 2. Run `cake build` and `cake sass` to build the JavaScript and CSS from source